Advertiser Disclosure

 5 Henry Bacon Dr. SW, Washington, D.C.
 20007

-As part of the wider Vietnam War Memorial site on the National Mall, the Women in Vietnam Memorial was constructed to honor the memory of the many women who served for the U.S. during the Vietnam War.
+As part of the wider Vietnam War Memorial site on the National Mall, the Women in Vietnam Memorial was constructed to honor the memory of the many women who served the U.S. during the Vietnam War.
 Around 265,000 women volunteered to join their brothers in arms in Vietnam and dedicated their own lives to care for casualties.

 Martin Luther King, Jr. National Memorial